 Reason 2: You get a bad, cheap drone model.

 I’m not saying you should buy the most high end drone you can find, but just know there’s a STARK difference between high end, medium end and low end models and the higher up you go, the safer they are made to fly.

 The only time I’d suggest getting a low end model is if you don’t care about drones and just want to play around with one.
 In that case, get a cheap, small one and just experience it in an open area.

-Just do know that the flying experience will probably suck and if you want to truly experience how fun it is to fly a drone, you may want to try a higher end model such as the Mavic Pro.
+Just do know that the flying experience will probably suck and if you want to truly experience how fun it is to fly a drone, you may want to try a higher end model, like these:

-Reason 3: You fly in areas with high connection interference.
+Reason 3: You fly your drone in areas with high connection interference.